bel90/bel90/README.md

 Some Trivia about me:
 - I love learning.
-- I'm looking for a job right now.
 - I love Game Jams
 - I have several self published games on Android and iOS
 - In my freetime I like being creative and to draw and to craft